bestestiscool/Capstone-2-Tech-Repair/README.md

 Here’s a basic README template for your project in markdown format.
 You can adjust and expand it based on your specific project needs.

 ---
-# Check out the site at https://techrepair-experts.onrender.com/Repair-Cost-Estimator
+# Check out the site at https://techrepair-experts.onrender.com/

 # 📱 Repair Cost Estimator & YouTube Video Showcase Project

+Check out the live site at [https://techrepair-experts.onrender.com/](https://techrepair-experts.onrender.com/)

+## 🚀 Project Overview

-This project consists of two main components:
+This project consists of four main components:
-- **Repair Cost Estimator**: A tool for estimating repair costs based on device type, model, and the issue.
+1. **Repair Cost Estimator**: A tool for estimating repair costs based on device type, model, and the issue.
-- **YouTube Video Showcase**: A page that displays a gallery of YouTube videos from a specific channel, along with video details.
+2. **YouTube Video Showcase**: A page that displays a gallery of YouTube videos from a specific channel, along with video details.
-- **Github Portfolio Showcase**: A page that displays a list of the available projects I have worked on.
+3. **GitHub Portfolio Showcase**: A page that displays a list of the available projects I have worked on.
+4. **Additional Pages**:
+   - **Contact**: Allows users to get in touch.
+   - **About Us**: Provides information about the company or project.
+   - **Services**: Details the services offered.
+   - **Gallery**: A blog-like page showcasing images and articles

 ## 🚀 Features

 ### Repair Cost Estimator
 - **Multi-Step Form**: Users can choose the device type, model, and the issue they are facing.
-The cost is fetched from a PostgreSQL database.
+The cost is fetched from a PostgreSQL database using Prisma.
-- **Progress Bar**: A progress bar visually represents the user’s progress through the form.
+- **Progress Bar**: Visually represents the user’s progress through the form.
-- **Animation**: The form transitions smoothly between steps with animations.
+- **Animations**: Smooth transitions between steps enhance user experience.
-- **Dynamic Cost Calculation**: Costs are fetched from the backend based on the user's input.
+- **Dynamic Cost Calculation**: Real-time cost fetching from the backend based on user input.

 ### YouTube Video Showcase
 - **YouTube API Integration**: Fetches videos from a specific YouTube channel.